cooling

 Disconnect upper radiator hose

-Loosen the hose clamp securing the upper radiator hose to the coolant outlet housing.
-Use a flathead screwdriver for worm-drive clamps.
-Twist the hose gently to break the seal, then pull it off the outlet housing neck.
-Have a shop rag ready to catch residual coolant.
+Loosen the hose clamp securing the upper radiator hose to the thermostat housing neck using a 1/2" socket or screwdriver depending on clamp type.
+Twist the hose to break the seal and pull it off the housing neck.
+Inspect the hose for cracks or deterioration.

 3. 3